Proven-Paradox/shaper-system/Handbook.md

 ## Status Ailments
 Status Ailments are lingering problems that hamper a characters' ability to function in combat.
 Ailments always have a limited duration, and this duration can be reduced by effects such as [Cleanse](#cleanse) or [Healing Hands](#healing-hands).
 If multiple effects would cause the same Ailment, it instead increases the duration of the existing ailment.

-> I.E. If a character is already suffering from the Daze Ailment with a duration of 2 rounds is struck by an attack that inflicts Daze for another 2 rounds, they now have Daze for 4 rounds.
+> I.E. If a character is already suffering from the Daze Ailment with a duration of 2 Rounds is struck by an attack that inflicts Daze for another 2 Rounds, they now have Daze for 4 Rounds.

 ### Afraid
 You are in the grip of a deep terror.
 This Ailment comes with an entity that you are Afraid of.
 At the start of your Turn, you *must* use your [Minor Action](#minor-action) to move away from whatever you're Afraid of.
 If you are unable to do so, you instead lose your Minor Action entirely.
 Offensive actions against you have Boon +2.